-Application Submission Deadline for the SAA: April 25, 2016 at 11:59:59 PM EDT
+Application Submission Deadline for the SAA: June 22, 2017, 5:00PM EDT

 Application Submission Deadline for Nonprofit Organizations:

 SAAs establish all requirements and deadlines to manage their nonprofit sub-application process in support of their submissions to DHS/FEMA.
 Deadlines and state requirements may vary from state to state.
 Contact the SAA for submission deadlines or additional information.